NOTE: This website is a supplementation to the content of the SLOW PRACTICE WILL GET YOU THERE FASTER book.

 In golf, Ben Hogan exemplified an outstanding example of this method, but he kept it hidden from almost everyone.
 Slow motion practice was more or less unknown in golf until recently, when some very rare and safeguarded footage of him appeared on the INTERNET demonstrating the technique.
 In his books, he spoke about swinging in front of a mirror (without a ball) in order to shape the correct form of the swing.
 However, in the truest sense of the term, he never spoke about the slow motion practice as presented in these videos.
 However, it is very difficult for a serious golfer to take advantage of this method unless he or she has it explained along with access to directly implement the technique.
 This is what my book and invention provide to the international golfing public for the first time.

 "Fast playing is not based on fast practice.
-It's based
+It is based

 on flawless execution at slow speed."